eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-guide.md

 #### Challenge 1
 - **Goal**: Develop a basic frontend that:
   - Fetches data from two REST APIs.
-  - Displays the fetched JSON data in HTML.
+  - Displays the fetched JSON data in HTML in graph view.
-  - Uses first the Register Job HTTP Request from the IRS Service.
+  - Uses first the 'POST /irs/jobs' Register Job HTTP Request from the IRS Service.
-  - Secondly the Get Job Details from the IRS Service is used with the globalAssetId returned by Register Job request.
+  - Secondly the 'GET /irs/jobs'  Get Job Details from the IRS Service is used with the globalAssetId returned by Register Job request.

 - **Acceptance Criteria**:
   - A functional web client is created and starts without errors.